rmhall/runway/README.md

 Revision History:

+01/11/2013:

+	1. Made some quick revisions to support the new json structure introduced with Leap Motion SDK 0.7.1

 12/11/2012:

 	1. Added new polyfill shim .SWF and example in the JS folder.
 Allows Flash to act as a WebSocket polyfill for browsers that don't natively support Web Sockets